The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 ## Content overview
 **Open Content Documentation**
-- 700+ illustrated pages in 11 documents: 6 Cookbooks for installation and data science and 5 Programming Manuals.
+- 700+ illustrated pages in 11 documents: 6 Cookbooks for Installation and Data Science and 5 Programming Manuals.
-- About the 5 Programming Manuals: ther is 1 manual for the Python Flask web application to get Crane and Route datasets from the MongoDB database and there are 4 manuals for the TypeScript/Angular web applications: 1 manual for the base web application and 3 manuals for the end-user web applications: Dataset Desboard, 2D Map Viewer and 3D Map Viewer.
+- About the 5 Programming Manuals: there is 1 manual for the Python Flask web application to get Crane and Route datasets from the MongoDB database and there are 4 manuals for the TypeScript/Angular web applications: 1 manual for the base web application and 3 manuals for the end-user web applications: Dataset Desboard, 2D Map Viewer and 3D Map Viewer.

 **Open Source Software**
-- There is Source Code in Jupyter Notebooks (Python) and script files in Python, Bash Shell installation scripts.
+- There is Source Code in Jupyter Notebooks (Python), in Python script files and in Bash Shell installation scripts.
 - Configuration files for the server software.
 - The program files for the web applications in TypeScript, HTML5 and CSS3.
+- Re-use of around 50 Open Source Software components: from text editors and web servers to geospatial software packages!

 **Open Content Videos**
 - 70+ introduction and overview videos and tutorial clips to visualize the documentation, server software and web applications.
 - Follow the 8 Playlists on our YouTube channel:
-  - Playlist for the 2 Short Showcase videos: Introducing The GeoStack Project (1 min) and Presenting the GeoStack Project (6 min)
+  - 1 Playlist for the 2 Short Showcase videos: Introducing The GeoStack Project (1 min) and Presenting the GeoStack Project (6 min)
-  - Playlist for a series of Overview videos.
+  - 1 Playlist for a series of Overview videos.
-  - Playlists for 6 series of short Video Tutorial Clips.
+  - 6 Playlists for the 6 series of short Video Tutorial Clips.

 **Open Content Datasets for topographical maps**
 - Re-use of topographical data from OpenStreetMap, OpenSeaMap and DEM (height) files for 3D Maps from the Dutch AHN dataset via PDOK.nl.